 Although the exact cause of leg cramps has not yet been successfully determined there are thought to be a number of possible causes including:

 Dehydration caused by not taking on enough water, especially in hot conditions.
-Low water means low blood volume which in turn effects the muscles.
+Low water means low blood volume which in turn affects the muscles.

 Low carbohydrate levels.
 Carbohydrate is the main energy source for our muscles.
 If we run low this can have an effect on the muscles.

 Very tight muscles.
 Tight muscles have contracted and squeezed the blood out of them.
-The muscle then has restricted blood and nutrients which will effect of well it can work.
+The muscle then has restricted blood and nutrients which will affect how well it can work.

 A bout of severe leg cramp may cause damage to the muscle.
 Fibres of the muscle may be torn due to the shear strength of the muscle contraction.
-If this happens the muscle will be painful for some time afterwards.
-It is essential the a full rehabilitation programme with sports massage treatment is undertaken to restore the muscle to it's original condition.
+If this happens the muscle will be painful for some time afterward.
+It is essential the full rehabilitation programme with sports massage treatment is undertaken to restore the muscle to its original condition.
 The injury can be treated in the same way as a calf muscle strain.